I wasn’t sure what food from Armenia would be like; all I had heard of was the Armenian perok cake but I knew there had to be more to it than that!

 Eetch (Bulgur, Tomato and Herb Salad)

-This was another great week full of interesting and delicious food.
+This was another great week!
+I found food from Armenia to be both interesting and delicious.
 My favorite was easily the lahmajun, but everything was pretty good.

 Next week I will be cooking food from my home country, Australia!